teamputtygen/hn-docs/docs/consortium.rst

 Consortium
 ==========

-The consortium consists of six organizations that have experience working together to deliver computing solutions.
-Rhea leads the consortium consisting of software providers (SixSq and CYFRONET) and cloud service providers (Advania, Exoscale, and T-Systems).
+The consortium consists of four organizations that have experience working together to deliver computing solutions.
+Rhea leads the consortium consisting of software providers (SixSq and CYFRONET) and a cloud service provider (Exoscale).

 .. image:: images/logo-rhea.png
    :width: 75px